 Our Bureau Local team won the Innovation award at the prestigious British Press Awards.

-We published our annual drones report, which showed that air strikes had doubled in President Trump's first year in office.
+We published our annual drones report, which showed that air strikes had doubled during President Trump's first year in office.

 One of our stories was published as a front page splash in the Guardian, with other investigations running in the New Statesman and on Politics.co.uk.